BTS's BE album | An honest message of perseverance

 Be is BTS’s latest and second album of 2020, released on November 20th.
 An unplanned album, born during the struggles of pandemic life and meant to heal life’s inner conflicts.

-In BTS’s BE album the listener can follow a storyline.
-From the vulnerability and sadness to the acceptance of the true status of the feelings, becoming stronger with each passing day.
+In BTS’s BE album, the listener can follow a storyline.
+From vulnerability and sadness to the acceptance of the true status of the feelings, becoming stronger with each passing day.

 One day the world stopped, without any warning/Spring didn’t know to wait, showed up not even a minute late; Like an echo in the forest the day will come back around as if nothing happenend